MonashDataFluency/r-rep-res/01-introduction.md

+# (PART) Part I {-}

+In this part of the book we will beging by talking about Rmarkdown language, where it has originated and the ecosystem that surrounds it.
+We are then going to look closerly at the core parts of the Rmarkdown document.
+After that we will start with understanding basics of vanilla markdown as a building block of Rmarkdown.
+We will finish off this section of the book with hands on experience writting Rmarkdown documents with embeded R code chunks.

 # Introduction to Rmarkdown

 Rmarkdown has become much more then just embedding R code into a document.
 It enables construction of very sophisticated document types from plain text files.
 Rmarkdown file can become pdf documents and a static website at the same time.
 It can turn your analysis scattered across several different Rmarkdown documents into a single multi-paged books with cross-referencing and citations, let's call it a thesis or a paper or a course book.
 And with essentially no effort you can change from "rendering" your Rmarkdown into presentation slides instead of web-page, ready for a conference in little time.